FSC Timber Legality Compliance

 The advice note can be found at:

 On 28 February 2013, FSC also published Advice Notes 40-005-19 and 30-010-01 on Applicable National and Local Laws and Regulations, in relation to FSC’s Standards on Controlled Wood.
 These advice notes were last revised on 10 July 2014.
-In addition, Advice Note 40-005-20 was adopted, with limited duration, about categorization of EU countries as “low risk” for co-products.
+In addition, Advice Note 40-005-20 was adopted, about the categorization of EU countries as “low risk” for co-products.
+The Advice Notes are now incorporated in the new FSC Controlled Wood Standard.
+However, as the FSC Controlled Wood Standard for Forest Management Enterprises is not revised, the specific Advice Note to that Standard remains valid.

 Chain of custody